61040-fa25/concept_backend/design/concepts/ListCreation/implementation.md

    * @param {User} params.adder - The ID of the user attempting to add the task (must be the owner).
    * @returns {{listItem: ListItem} | {error: string}} - An object containing the newly created ListItem on success, or an error message.
    *
   * @requires listItem containing task is not already in list and adder = owner of list
-   * @effects a new listItem is created with task = task, taskStatus = incomplete, and orderNumber = itemCount+1.
+  * @effects a new listItem is created with task = task and orderNumber = itemCount+1.
   *          itemCount is incremented.
 The new listItem is returned and added to list's set of listItems.
    */
   async addTask({ list: listId, task, adder }: { list: List; task: Task; adder: User }): Promise<{ listItem: ListItem } | { error: string }> {
     const targetList = await this.lists.findOne({ _id: listId });